Checo Pérez finished in fourth position in the Brazilian GP

 Checo Pérez could not contain the attack of Hamilton towards his victory in the Brazilian GP

-The Mexican Checo Pérez finished in fourth position in the Brazilian Grand Prix, in a race marked by the Safety Cars that ended up affecting the Red Bull team, which lost the race against the winner Lewis Hamilton and Valtteri Bottas, who remained in the third position.
+The Mexican Czech Pérez finished in fourth position in the Brazilian Grand Prix, in a race marked by the Safety Cars that ended up affecting the team of Red bull, who lost the race to winner Lewis Hamilton and Valtteri Bottas, who was in third position.

 Checo Pérez had an excellent start beating Carlos Sainz on the main straight; the tapatío won the third position from the first corner and fought directly with Valtteri Bottas, who fell to second place.